SDanaan/data-mgmt-ed-research-book/_book/01-rdm.md

 A: Accessible

-You data is accessible if humans can access your data.
+Your data is accessible if humans can access your data.
 This can mean your data is available in a repository or through a request system.

 I: Interoperable